aravindchakravarti/ONNX_TensorRT/README.md

-# ONNX_TensorRT
+This repository describes "How to run ONNX and TensorRT (engine files) for a classification network".

-How to run ONNX and TensorRT (engine files) for a classification network
+Jupyter Notebook can be run in Google Colab.
+Copy the image content to colab run time for inference.